-SOS Children’s Villages’ primary concern is always with the well-being of orphaned and abandoned children, regardless of politics.
+SOS Children’s Villages’ primary concern is always with the well-being of children who have lost their parents or been abandoned, regardless of politics.
 For these reason SOS works to remain a non-political organization, working in over 130 countries with various different political systems and ideologies.

 7. Who decides whether or not a child is admitted into an SOS Children's Village?

 Every effort is made to ensure that the children who are admitted into an SOS Children’s Village are those who are in the greatest need, and who can be best helped by integration into and SOS family.